 The DBF Organizing Committee will utilize

 Facebook as an additional means of communicating with the teams during the contest weekend only.
 This will NOT be a means of communicating rules, FAQ's, protests, etc, but only used in case of emergencies, weather delays or contest weekend schedule updates.
 Additional information will be included in a contest site/ schedule email to be sent out to the registered teams prior to the fly-off.

 Flight Line and Order:

 A flight order list will be generated and emailed to the teams on the Wednesday prior to the fly-off weekend.
 Teams will always rotate in this order.
 The flight order will be repeated continuously.

-The flight order list will carry over from Friday to Saturday and Saturday to Sunday at what ever spot in the rotation it leaves off.
+The flight order list will carry over from Thursday to Friday, Friday to Saturday and Saturday to Sunday at whatever spot in the rotation it leaves off.

 Each team’s position in the flight order will be determined from their written report score, highest report score goes first.

 Report scores will be available following the pilot briefing at the start of the contest (they will not be included with the rotation sequence e-mail).